 Applications of gypsum may help improve hard clay soils.
 If your site already has a good base of topsoil, you may just need to rotary hoe the area to the same depth (100mm-150mm) and smooth or shape the finished surface.
 If you have minimal topsoil onsite, you will need to import a quality turf underlay (sandy garden loam) from your local sand and soil garden centre.

 We recommend your finished surface sit approximately 25mm – 30mm below concrete paths, or garden edges for Couch and Eureka Kikuyu varieties.
-If you are installing Sir Walter DNA Certified, you will need to leave a 40mm gap below your edge.
+If you are installing Sir Walter DNA Certified Buffalo, you will need to leave a 40mm gap below your edge.

 You may choose to check your soil pH is maintained at a neutral mark of approx. 7 to ensure the essential nutrients are available. pH testing kits are available at most nurseries.